substancelab/playbook/README.md

 ## Workflow

-### master is always deployable
+### main is always deployable

-The master branch is our main branch.
+The main branch is our main branch.
 It is always working and deployable so we can confidently base future work on it.

 ### Branches

-Don’t commit directly to master.
+Don’t commit directly to main.
 Create a branch for whatever you’re doing, make your changes and commits on that branch.

 ### Run all tests on the branch